laravel/docs/upgrade.md

 #### `make` Method Parameters

 The container's `make` method no longer accepts a second array of parameters.
-This feature typically indicates a code smell and you can almost always construct the object in another way that is more intuitive.
+This feature typically indicates a code smell.
+Typically, you can always construct the object in another way that is more intuitive.

 #### Resolving Callbacks